+El Camino College is required to comply with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
 The law specifically requires the reporting of the most recent three years for the following crimes: murder/non negligent manslaughter, manslaughter by negligence, rape, fondling, incest, statutory rape, robbery, aggravated assault, burglary, motor vehicle theft, arson, dating violence, domestic violence, stalking, and hate crimes with a race, gender, religion, sexual orientation, ethnicity, and disability bias, as well as a summary of arrests and disciplinary referrals for liquor law, drug abuse and weapons law violations that occur on our campus, on public property immediately adjacent to our campus or on noncampus buildings or property that El Camino College owns or controls for educational purposes.
+The process includes gathering of crime statistics from Campus Security Authorities as well as law enforcement agencies that have jurisdiction around the campus and in locations used for noncampus classes and activities.